Indecre/DSA-catalog/README.md

   - Finding the Peak in a Mountain Array
   - Finding the First and Last Occurrence of an Integer `k` in a Sorted Array

+### 📅 Day 2
+- **Focus: Binary Search Applications**
+- **Problems Solved:**
+  1. Find the Peak of a Mountain Array
+  2. Search in a Rotated Sorted Array
+  3. Find the Square Root of a Number using Binary Search

 ---

 ## 🎯 Goal